Heatblur-Simulations/f-14-manual/src/dcs/polaroid_camera.md

 activated with a separate keybind.
 The text below the image can be modified during flight by selecting the text field with the mouse cursor.

+> 💡 Due to current limitations, the Instant Camera cannot be used in VR.

 ![Instant Camera Controls](../img/bu/instant_camera_keybinds.jpg)

 Your Instant Camera shots are stored in the `Saved Games/DCS_F14/Instant Camera`